 The site’s structure needs to be in line with users’ expectations, they need to be able to find what they are looking for with ease.
 User experience is integral to trust.
 When your website does not feel intuitive and your users have to start thinking about where things are, they also begin to question how trustworthy your site is.

 66% of purchases begin with an online search.
 Your website is where first impressions are made.
 Six in ten of us are worried about credit card fraud.
 Meaning the most professional websites help to ease buyers insecurities.
 So appearances are everything.

 Increase traffic to your website

 The most effective way to do this is through blogging.
-We turn to Google with questions not answers, therefore if you create content which addresses these queries, Google will place it in front of your potential buyers.
+We turn to Google with questions, not answers, therefore if you create content that addresses these queries, Google will place it in front of your potential buyers.